7 Questions For Retail Brands Impacted by COVID-19

 As a brand consultant working in Causeway Bay, Hong Kong, one of the most expensive and busiest shopping centers in the world, I can see the changes and feel the pains since October 2019.
 A lot of shops have shut down since the protests started, exacerbated by the coronavirus.

 The COVID-19 pandemic has had such a profound impact on the global economy and consumer behavior, it has brought a lot of businesses, especially retail businesses to a standstill.
 However, every business leader must be ready to bounce back and return in a more confident and stronger way.
-This requires rethinking current branding and marketing dogma, and preparing for strategies which may bring more benefits in the future.
+This requires rethinking current branding and marketing dogma and preparing for strategies that may bring more benefits in the future.